MukiiriKoome/CODSOFT/README.md

-This repository shows tasks and projrcts I did in the CODSOFT internship
+This repository shows tasks and projects I did in the CODSOFT internship